-Everything you need to know for budget travel in Patagonia in this complete ultimate guide.
+Everything you need to know for backpacking and budget travel in Patagonia in this complete ultimate guide.

 But the real allure of Patagonia is its superlative uniqueness: a region famed for towering mountain peaks, elusive yet captivating wildlife and scenery that switches between deserted grasslands, groaning glaciers and silent, shimmering lakes.

 With a month or more to travel it’s possible to explore some of the region’s most mesmerising highlights.
 Don’t be surprised if, like many South American adventure travellers before you, Patagonia becomes the crowning moment of your whole trip.

 But there is a slight problem…

 - Budget Travel in Patagonia

 - Accommodation in Patagonia

 - Food and drink